Tinkerforge/doc/source/Software/API_Bindings.rst

 For Android the normal Java bindings can be used
 (see :ref:`above <api_bindings_java>`).

-In the following we assume that you already have the android development environment installed.
-If you are just starting with android development, you should first complete the
+In the following we assume that you already have the Android development environment installed.
+If you are just starting with Android development, you should first complete the
 `hello world tutorial <http://developer.android.com/resources/tutorials/hello-world.html>`__ from google.